QuestNetwork/qd-messages-ts/README.md

 http://ipfs.infura.io/ipfs/QmTSuYWm2LXyYndEq2W62raSpjjUioSoSW3otSJRFQ1wra/

+## Manual & Documentation

+See our automated documentation for more information: https://questnetwork.github.io/docs

 ## Lead Maintainer

 [StationedInTheField](https://github.com/StationedInTheField)

 ## Support Us
-Please consider supporting us, so that we can build a non-profit for this project (ツ)
+Please consider supporting us so we can build a non-profit for this project (ツ)

 | Ethereum| Bitcoin |
 |---|---|